Signs Your Horse May Have Parasites

 Common Signs of Parasites

-The reason parasites can be so deadly is because a horse can seem healthy while being infected.
+The reason parasites can be so deadly is that a horse can seem healthy while being infected.
 However, there are some signs that even a horse that seems relatively healthy may be infected with parasites.

 Here are some signs that your horse may have parasites:

-- •They seem lethargic or depressed compared to normal.
+- • They seem lethargic or depressed compared to normal.

-- •You notice a change in their hair texture.
+- • You notice a change in their hair texture.
 Having a parasite can lead a horse to have a dull or rough coat.

-- •They have decreased stamina in comparison to normal.
+- • They have decreased stamina in comparison to normal.
 If you notice that your horse can no longer run or be active for a long time.
 They may be experiencing parasites.

-- •Loss of physical conditioning.
+- • Loss of physical conditioning.
 Are you noticing a loss in your horse’s muscle tone?
 This could be a sign that your horse has a parasite.

 Some of the more recognizable symptoms include:

-- •Your horse has a pot belly.
+- • Your horse has a pot belly.
 This is a common symptom, especially in young horses.

-- •Your horse is colicky.
+- • Your horse is colicky.

 Treatment for Parasites